Spruce Meadows - ATCO Field

 The east grandstand is akin to seating at Fulham’s Craven Cottage, an old-school English stadium with columns and covered seating, the sort befitting the grandeur of Spruce Meadows.

 Partially fitted with a safe standing area, the south grandstand sits just five metres from the goal line — perfect for the club’s Foot Soldiers supporters group.
-Players will walk out to the pitch from the nearby southwest corner, under an archway that previously welcomed horses to the venue.
+Players walk out to the pitch from the nearby southwest corner, under an archway that previously welcomed horses to the venue.

 “It will prove to be an awesome way for opposing players to enter the stadium for the match,” Ian Allison, President of Spruce Meadows Sports & Entertainment, said.
 “And inspiring for our own players who will have their supporters group literally five metres from the pitch.”